 Red panel and the door opening to the left.
 The red panel is a donation from my girlfriend :-)

 The red panel and the weather protection.
 One red panel is 0.1 meter high so you get the proportions.
 At right the southern direction.

 The backside and it's here the roof will slide down.

-From the inside and the door, the door height is only 0.8 meter and 0.7 meter wide.
+From the inside and a view out through the door, the door height is only 0.88 meter and 0.7 meter wide.
 To the right is the opening towards south.
 I'm not sure if I did it right here, should I had a plastic film inside of the panel to get a more dust controlled environment inside?
 Or will it just give me humidity problems inside?Back to contents

 6: The hatch towards south

 I want at least reach the horizon in one direction and this hatch is in the direction of south.
 Maybe when I start to build the roof I will have part of it connected to this hatch.

 This hatch will tilt all the way down later, it lower the rim with 0.2 meter and that's what needed to reach the horizon.
 We have the planets at highest position i south.
 I'm not very interested in planets and today my telescope isn't built for that purpose, but maybe it will be in the future.